PartyDAO/party-protocol/docs/governance.md

 - If a call has a non-zero `expectedResultHash` then the result of the call will be hashed and matched against this value.
 If they do not match, then the entire proposal will revert.
 - If the call is to the `Party` itself, the entire proposal will revert.
 - If the call is to the `IERC721.onERC721Received()` function, the entire proposal will revert.
-    - Recall that the `Party` contract is also the voting card NFT so calling this function can trick someone into thinking they received a voting card.
+    - Recall that the `Party` contract is also the Governance NFT contract so calling this function can trick someone into thinking they received a Governance NFT.
 - If the proposal did not pass unanimously, extra checks are made to prevent moving a precious NFT:
     - Before executing all the calls, check which precious NFTs the Party possesses.
 Then after executing all the calls, ensure we still possess them or else the entire proposal will revert.
     - If the call is to `IERC721.approve()`, the target is a precious NFT token, and the token ID is a matching precious token ID, revert the entire proposal unless the operator would be set to the zero address.